Arbel National Park and Nature Reserve is located on Mount Arbel by Tiberias. It offers tracks with stunning views and history.

-My hope was that it is close to the road and we could visit the fortress from the valley below.
-But as you can see from the photo above, though from top of the mountain it looks very close, from the bottom it is not so close.
-Plus there is a fence along big parts of the road.
+I hoped it would be close to the road and visit the fortress from the valley below.
+But as you can see from the photos, this is not the case.
+Though it looks very close to the top of the mountain, it is pretty distant when reaching the doves` valley.
+Plus, there is a fence along the road.

-After taking several photos we headed home.
-I guess in a year or two we will return to Arbel and complete the round trail.
+After taking several photos, we headed home.
+When my daughter gets older, we will return to Arbel and complete the fortress and caves trail.

-All in all, we liked the visit, the only thing I wish there would be some age guidance next to each trail.
+All in all, we enjoyed the hike and the stunning views.
+I wish I had known beforehand the track difficulty and some age guidance next to each trail.

-Have you ever visited Arbel National Park?
+Have you ever visited Arbel Nature Reserve And National Park?
 What is your favorite part?
 Tell us in the comments below.

 That’s all for today, and I’ll see you in future travels!